haydnv/tinychain/README.md

 1. Transaction owner replies to the client

 This is effectively the classic [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) algorithm, with two key differences:
- * For a cross-service transaction, 100% consensus is required before the transaction is committed (this differs from a transaction within a single service with multiple replicas\*, where a minmum 50% consensus is required, and non-compliant replicas are removed from the replica set)
+ * For a cross-service transaction, 100% consensus is required before the transaction is committed (this differs from a transaction within a single service with multiple replicas\*, where a minimum 50% consensus is required, and non-compliant replicas are removed from the replica set)
- * The transaction owner is not a predetermined property of the network, but is simply the first host to claim ownership of the transaction (in this sense the Tinychain consensus protocol is "distributed" Paxos)
+ * The "leader" is not a predetermined property of the network, but simply the first host to claim ownership of the transaction (in this sense the Tinychain consensus protocol is "distributed" Paxos)

 This functionality is implemented automatically for any service using the Tinychain host software.

-Note that this algorithm trusts each participant to be honest and correct in stating that it has committed the transaction, i.e. it is not a completely trustless protocol by default, but a formalization of an existing ad-hoc procedure.
-Applications like cryptocurrency which require completely trustless transactions should use Byzantine concurrency\* and a single replicated\* **Cluster**.
+*Important note*: this cross-service consensus algorithm trusts each service to a) recover from a crash without losing state, and b) communicate that it has committed a transaction honestly and correctly.
+In other words, it is not a new and trustless protocol, but a new formalization of an existing ad-hoc procedure.
+An application which requires completely trustless transactions, like a distributed cryptocurrency, should use a single replicated\* **Cluster**.

 \* Not yet implemented